equinor/appsec-owasptop10wrkshp/prez/content/owasp.md

 - ... provides educational publications & resources

 ---
-### OWASP TOP 10
+## OWASP TOP 10

-- OWASP Top 10 is a standard awareness document for developers<!-- .element: style="font-size:0.9em"-->
+- OWASP Top 10 is an awareness document for developers<!-- .element: style="font-size:0.9em"-->
-- It represents a broad consensus about the most critical security risks to web applications<!-- .element: style="font-size:0.9em"-->
+- Represents consensus of the most critical security risks (webapps)<!-- .element: style="font-size:0.9em"-->
-- Using the OWASP Top 10 is perhaps the most effective first step towards<!-- .element: style="font-size:0.9em"-->
-changing the software development culture into one that produces more secure code<!-- .element: style="font-size:0.9em"-->
+- Using the OWASP Top 10 is an effective first step to change dev culture into one that produces more secure code<!-- .element: style="font-size:0.9em"-->

 ![image](./content/images/owasp-top10-mapping.png)